 The mission of the TeamMates Mentoring Program is to impact the world by inspiring youth to reach their full potential through mentoring.

 To become the gold-standard of school-based mentoring programs and serve 12,000 youth by 2020.

 Who we serve

-More than 160 school districts across 5 states are transforming lives through the TeamMates Mentoring Program.
-Each community is called a “chapter”.
+More than 170 school districts across 5 states are transforming lives through the TeamMates Mentoring Program.

-Chapters have a board of directors, a Program Coordinator to oversee mentoring on the local level, and a Regional Coordinator from the TeamMates Central Office to provide support.
+Chapters and programs have a board of directors, a Program Coordinator to oversee mentoring on the local level, and a Regional Coordinator from the TeamMates Central Office to provide support.